zakilive/iot-cloud-riot/README.md

 # to enable pin reset in board
 nrfjprog --pinreset enable
 ```
 The sensor node recognizes as J-Link or SEGGER in the system.
-can also check with `sudo dmesg` if it is really found
+It can also check with `sudo dmesg` from terminal.

 [Jump to Index](#index)
 ### Start Application software from nrf52840dk board